-Police in Indonesia have arrested three women after they posted a video online claiming President Joko Widodo would legalise marriage equality if he’s re-elected this year.
+Police in Indonesia arrested three women after they posted a video online claiming President Joko Widodo would legalise marriage equality if re-elected this year.

-In the video, shared thousands of times online, two women can be seen using the threat of marriage equality in the majority-Muslim country as a scare tactic, telling an elderly man Widodo would legalise same-sex marriage if re-elected, Agence France Presse reported.
+In the video, shared thousands of times online, two women can be seen using the threat of marriage equality in the majority-Muslim country as a scare tactic.
+They tell an elderly man Widodo would legalise same-sex marriage if re-elected.

-Ahead of the April presidential elections, authorities have said that the country has been battling against misinformation campaigns and the spread of fake news.
+Ahead of the April presidential elections, authorities battled numerous misinformation campaigns and the spread of fake news.

-Local police spokesperson Trunoyudho Wisnu Andiko said false claims about Widodo are intended to confuse voters and weaken his chances of re-election.
+Local police spokesperson Trunoyudho Wisnu Andiko said false claims about Widodo intend to confuse voters and weaken his chances of re-election.

 “[The arrests are] a preventative measure because this could potentially trigger anxiety and conflict in our society,” Andiko said.